Cerbonius: Veneration

+The 13th century cathedral at Massa Marittima a Gothic sarcophagus (1324) which supposedly is the tomb of Saint Cerbonius, to whom the cathedral is dedicated.

 At Baratti, there is a fountain and chapel dedicated to Saint Cerbonius.
 A local proverb states: Chi non beve a San Cerbone - è un ladro o un birbone ("Whoever does not drink from the fountain of Saint Cerbonius – is a thief or a rascal.").

-The 13th century cathedral at Massa Marittima contains a Romanesque font (1267 with a cover of 1447) and a Gothic reliquary (1324) of Saint Cerbonius, to whom the cathedral is dedicated.

 There is another Saint Cerbonius who is venerated at Verona.